(Adversarial) artificial intelligence

 References

-Explaining and Harnessing Adversarial Examples: https://arxiv.org/pdf/1412.6572.pdf
+Explaining and Harnessing Adversarial Examples: https: //arxiv.org/pdf/1412.6572.pdf

-AI Is The New Attack Surface: https://www.accenture.com/_acnmedia/Accenture/Redesign-Assets/DotCom/Documents/Global/1/Accenture-Trustworthy-AI-POV-Updated.pdf
+AI Is The New Attack Surface: https: //www.accenture.com/_acnmedia/Accenture/Redesign-Assets/DotCom/Documents/Global/1/Accenture-Trustworthy-AI-POV-Updated.pdf

-What is adversarial artificial intelligence and why does it matter?: https://www.weforum.org/agenda/2018/11/what-is-adversarial-artificial-intelligence-is-and-why-does-it-matter/
+What is adversarial artificial intelligence and why does it matter?: https: //www.weforum.org/agenda/2018/11/what-is-adversarial-artificial-intelligence-is-and-why-does-it-matter/

-Deepfakes web β: https://deepfakesweb.com
+Deepfakes web β: https: //deepfakesweb.com

-Authors and subject responsibility
+Authors and topic responsibility:

-Umberto Annino, Microsoft | Stefan Frei, ETH Zürich | Martin Leuthold, Switch
+Umberto Annino, Microsoft | Stefan Frei, ETH Zurich | Martin Leuthold, Switch

-Review Board
+Review Board:

-Endre Bangerter, BFH | Alain Beuchat, Banque Lombard Odier & Cie SA | Matthias Bossardt, KPMG | Dani Caduff, AWS | Adolf Doerig, Doerig & Partner | Roger Halbheer, Microsoft | Katja Dörlemann, Switch | Pascal Lamia, BACS | | Hannes Lubich, Verwaltungsrat und Berater | Luka Malisa, SIX Digital Exchange | Adrian Perrig, ETH Zürich | Raphael Reischuk, Zühlke Engineering AG | Ruedi Rytz, BACS | Riccardo Sibilia, VBS | Bernhard Tellenbach, armasuisse | Daniel Walther, Swatch Group Services | Andreas Wespi, IBM Research
+Endre Bangerter, BFH | Alain Beuchat, Banque Lombard Odier & Cie SA | Matthias Bossardt, KPMG | Dani Caduff, AWS | Adolf Doerig, Doerig & Partner | Roger Halbheer, Microsoft | Katja Dörlemann, Switch | Pascal Lamia, BACS | Hannes Lubich, Board of Directors and Consultant | Luka Malisa, SIX Digital Exchange | Adrian Perrig, ETH Zurich | Raphael Reischuk, Zühlke Engineering AG | Ruedi Rytz, BACS | Riccardo Sibilia, DDPS | Bernhard Tellenbach, armasuisse | Daniel Walther, Swatch Group Services | Andreas Wespi, IBM Research

 More articles from the Cybersecurity Map